Film Crew Positions and breakdown of film crew duties:

 3. Line producer

-This person is responsible for logistics and coordination.
+The line producer is responsible for logistics and coordination ahead of and during the shoot.
 He/she makes sure all necessary permits and formalities are in place, movement of talent, catering, contact with authorities, timing.

 4. Director of Photography, DOP, DP, Cinematographer

 This person is responsible for the visual style and works very closely with the director to achieve the right look.
 He needs to interpret the director’s wishes and provide the right framework and style to reflect the mood that has to be created.

 He has a complete grasp of the technical requirements and needs of the camera department and is the main person along with the director on every film set.
 He manages the following

 - and grips.

 He also instructs the gaffers and electricians as to the placement and choice of lights.